-1. Submission of Teacher Education Application with attached "Why I Want to Teach" essay.

-2. Demonstration of a minimum GPA of 2.75 in the following areas: a.
-Overall b.
-Teaching Field c.
-Professional Studies

-3. A passing score on all three sections of the Alabama WorkKeys Basic Skills Assessments.

-4. Successful completion of approved professional education courses.
+- 1. Submission of Teacher Education Application with attached "Why I Want To Teach" essay. - 2.
+Demonstration of a minimum GPA of 2.50 in the following areas: - a.
+Overall - b.
+Teaching Field - c.
+Professional Studies - 3.
+A passing score on all three sections of the Alabama WorkKeys Basic Skills Assessments. - 4.
+Completion of the five allowed education courses.

-5. Completion of English Composition I and English Composition II, with a grade of "C" or higher in both courses.
+Completion of English Composition

+I and English Composition II, with a grade of "C" or higher in both courses.